 - Use Zillow or craiglist to find multiple suitable listings.

-- Normally, if a property management company or landlord asks for more than 1 month of deposit, I walk away.
-This was what I did when I didn’t receive my social security number yet.
-Because again, you are not a first jobber or fresh graduate.
+- I always walk away from a property management company or landlord if they ask for more than one month’s deposit.
+I did this when I didn’t have my social security number yet, because you’re not a first jobber or fresh graduate.

-- Make sure you check out which public school your children will go to based on the location of the apartment/house.
+- It is important to consider which public school your children will be attending, based on the location of your apartment or house.

 - Of course, once you find a place that you really like, then it’s fine to conclude the deal quickly.

 - Always remember to request a discount at the beginning.
 For example, we received one month free rent after our two-month stay; this is a popular promotion that many property management companies offer.

 - In my situation, one property asked for a notarized letter of employment.
 However, I checked with my US company HR and two property agents then decided against it because it is not standard business practice to do so.